Wednesday, 3 July 2019

 Das goes even further to suggest that in 1946 “the rioting crowd appears to have been broadly aware of the objective of the violence in which it was participating.
 It was inspired by the same sense of ‘moral duty’ as had motivated the French revolutionary crowd to perform tasks which the magistrates had shown themselves unwilling to do.”

 Das is a Hindu.
-So is Mukherjee.
+So was Mukherjee's father.
 Perhaps the aspect of their rhetoric which I find bizarre is just a coded way of saying 'Muslim Bengalis are horrible.'

 This is not a sensible view.
 Relations between Indians and Bangladeshis are extremely cordial- more so between Bengali speakers, irrespective of religion- especially among intellectuals.